particle-iot/docs/src/content/reference/datasheets/m-series/muon-datasheet.md

 - SWO (Serial Wire Output) is not supported on the RTL8722DM.
 - Pins 45 and 53 are shared

+## I2C Peripherals

+### Qwiic

+The Muon board also contains a 4-pin micro connector for 3.3V I2C devices.
+It is compatible with Sparkfun Qwiic and Adafruit STEMMA-QT for easy expansion without soldering or prototyping wires.
+See the [Qwiic page](/hardware/expansion/qwiic/) for more information.

+### EEPROM

+The EEPROM can be used for configuration and storage of small amounts of data that persists even when the power is removed.

+- 24CW640T
+- Address 0x50 (I think this needs to change)
+- 64 Kbit (8 Kbyte)
+- More than one million erase/write cycles
+- Data retention > 200 years

+### Temperature sensor

+- TMP112A
+- Address 0x48

+### RTC/Watchdog

+- AM1805
+- Address 0x68

+### LoRa

+- The Quectel KG200Z LoRa module has a number of interfaces, including serial, SPI, and I2C
+- These interfaces can be enabled by DIP switches

+### USB-C voltage and current selection

+- HUSB238
+- Address 0x08
+- Current and voltage selection
+- Adafruit has a breakout https://www.adafruit.com/product/5807

+### PMIC

+- bq24195
+- Address 0x6B

+### Fuel Gauge

+- MAX17043
+- Address 0x36

 ## Pin information